microsoft/pxt/docs/develop/accessibility/accessibility-testing.md

 # Testing the accessibility features

-The accessibilty features are validated using a test process.
+The accessibility features are validated using a test process.
 This guide describes how to test and validate the UI elements of **Microsoft MakeCode** and targets.

 ## Testing sites and targets